 Food and drink brands appearing in games is not a new concept, from Penguin biscuits in James Pond II Robocod, to Pepsiman in his own appearing in his own game, these brands have made subtle appearances, or indeed have had whole games written around them.

-Here we look at a game that is tied-in with a very British snack, which is still very popular today – KP Skips, and that game is Action BIker on the Commodore 64.
+Here we look at a game that is tied in with a very British snack, which is still very popular today – KP Skips, and that game is Action BIker on the Commodore 64.

-Action Biker stars Clumsy Colin, who is in fact a character devised by KP for their Skips product originally appearing in a comic called Buster, but was also selected as the perfect character for this tie in game with Mastertronic.
+Action Biker stars Clumsy Colin, who is in fact a character devised by KP for their Skips product originally appearing in a comic called Buster, but was also selected as the perfect character for this tie-in game with Mastertronic.

-All you need to do to get to the end of this game is memorise where the next item appears once you’ve collected the current item.
+All you need to do to get to the end of this game is to memorise where the next item appears once you’ve collected the current item.
 Since you are against the clock, you can’t spend too long riding around searching.

-Action Biker has a short, looping but catchy soundtrack and some annoyingly addictive gameplay, everything you needed for a good time in 1985!
+Action Biker has a short, looping but the catchy soundtrack and some annoyingly addictive gameplay, everything you needed for a good time in 1985!
 Plus it was a budget title, so at £1.99, you really couldn’t complain too much!